thomasthaddeus/cityuseattle.github.io/docs/git/install.md

     In this tutorial, we will use Homebrew, a package manager in macOS, to install Git.
 If you don't like to use Homebrew, you can follow <https://git-scm.com/download/mac> to install Git in another way.
     Note: if you encounter problems while installing Git using another way, the TA may not be able to help solve your problem.

  2. Follow the steps in the [tutorial]({{ site.baseurl }}{% link docs/tools/homebrew.md %}) to install Homebrew if you don't already have it.
-For more information about what Homebrew can do, visit the following link <https://brew.sh/>
+For more information about what Homebrew can do, visit the following link: <https://brew.sh/>.

  3. Once Homebrew is installed, type the following in the terminal to update Homebrew and install Git.